Bactrim: 7 things you should know

 - Nausea, vomiting, abdominal pain, diarrhea, mouth or tongue inflammation, weight loss, flatulence, rash, and itchy skin.

 - Rarely, severe, sometimes fatal reactions have been reported following the administration of sulfonamide-containing medicines such as Bactrim.
-Reactions have included Stevens-Johnson syndrome (a disorder involving skin and mucous membranes), liver disease, and blood disorders such as thrombocytopenia (low platelets).
+Reactions have included Stevens-Johnson syndrome (a disorder involving the skin and mucous membranes), liver disease, and blood disorders such as thrombocytopenia (low platelets).
 Bactrim should be discontinued at the first sign of a skin rash or any other worrying side effect.

 - Discontinue and seek urgent medical advice if a skin rash develops.

-- Complete the full course as prescribed (unless instructed not to by your doctor) to reduce the risk of resistant bacteria developing.
+- Complete the full course as prescribed (unless instructed not to do so by your doctor) to reduce the risk of resistant bacteria developing.

-- Seek urgent medical advice if an unexplained cough, shortness of breath, sore throat, fever, muscle or joint pain, paleness or yellowing of the skin, or diarrhea develop.
+- Seek urgent medical advice if an unexplained cough, shortness of breath, sore throat, fever, muscle or joint pain, paleness or yellowing of the skin, or diarrhea develops.

-- Like other antibiotics, Bactrim alters the normal flora of the colon and can lead to Clostridium difficile-associated diarrhea, a severe and persistent diarrhea, associated with a bacteria called Clostridium difficile.
-Contact your doctor if diarrhea develops either during treatment or soon after ending treatment.
+- Like other antibiotics, Bactrim can change the natural balance of bacteria present in your gut and may cause severe and persistent diarrhea, associated with a bacteria called Clostridium difficile.
+Contact your doctor if diarrhea develops either during treatment or within a couple of months of finishing treatment.

-- Maintain an adequate fluid intake to avoid the development of crystals in the urine or kidney stones.
+- Keep well hydrated with fluids to avoid the development of crystals in the urine or kidney stones.

 - Quickly absorbed with peak levels occurring within one to four hours after administration.
-Antibacterial effects persist for at least 12 hours.
+The antibacterial effects of Bactrim persist for at least 12 hours.

 More about Bactrim (sulfamethoxazole / trimethoprim)

 - Reviews (610)

 - Side effects